-The Vehicle Technologies Office (VTO) funds research focused on developing a greater understanding of engine combustion and how emissions form within engine cylinders.
-It also researches how combustion and emissions depend on factors such as fuel spray characteristics, in-cylinder air motion, and type of fuel.
-This greater understanding will help researchers develop higher efficiency advanced combustion engines that produce very low engine-out emissions of oxides of nitrogen (NOx) and particulate matter (PM).
+The Vehicle Technologies Office (VTO) funds research focused on developing a greater understanding of engine combustion and how emissions form within engine cylinders as well as how combustion and emissions depend on factors such as fuel spray characteristics, in-cylinder air motion, and type of fuel.
+This greater understanding will help researchers develop higher efficiency advanced combustion engines strategies such as low temperature combustion, dilute (lean burn) gasoline combustion, and clean diesel combustion that produce very low engine-out emissions of oxides of nitrogen (NOx) and particulate matter (PM).

-Research is focused on three major combustion strategies that enable engines to achieve improved efficiency and very-low emissions:
+Research is focused on three major combustion strategies:

 All the combustion approaches and associated critical technical issues VTO addresses are compatible with the industry trend toward engine downsizing and boosting to improve vehicle fuel economy.
 In addition, it also supports research on materials that can withstand high operating temperatures and pressures needed to capitalize on these engines' potential benefits.